retentioneering/retentioneering-tools/docs/source/getting_started/quick_start.rst

     from retentioneering.tooling.clusters import Clusters

     clusters = Clusters(stream)
-    clusters.fit(method="kmeans", n_clusters=8, feature_type="tfidf", ngram_range=(1, 2))
+    clusters.fit(method='kmeans', n_clusters=8, feature_type='tfidf', ngram_range=(1, 2))
-    clusters.plot(targets=["payment_done", "cart"])
+    clusters.plot(targets=['payment_done', 'cart'])

 .. figure:: /_static/getting_started/quick_start/clusters.png
     :width: 900

 Users with similar behavior are grouped in the same cluster.
-Clusters with low conversion rate can indicate a systematic problem in the product: specific behavior pattern which does not lead to product goals.
-Obtained user segments can be explored deeper to understand problematic behavior pattern.
-In the example above for instance, cluster 4 has low conversion rate to ``payment_done`` but high conversion rate to ``cart`` visit.
+Clusters with low conversion rates can indicate a systematic problem in the product: a specific behavior pattern that does not lead to product goals.
+The obtained user segments can be explored in more depth to understand the problematic behavior patterns.
+In the example above for instance, cluster 4 has a low conversion rate to ``payment_done``, but a high conversion rate to ``cart`` visit.

-See :doc:`Clusters user guide<../user_guides/clusters>` to understand this tool deeper.
+See :doc:`Clusters user guide<../user_guides/clusters>` for a deeper understanding of this tool.

 .. _quick_start_funnels:

 Funnel analysis
 ~~~~~~~~~~~~~~~

-For much analytical research building a conversion funnel is a basic part.
-Funnel is a diagram which shows how many users sequentially walk through specific events (funnel stages) in their paths.
-For each stage event the following values are calculated:
+Building a conversion funnel is a basic part of much analytical research.
+Funnel is a diagram that shows how many users sequentially walk through specific events (funnel stages) in their paths.
+For each stage event, the following values are calculated:

-- absolute unique number of the users who reached this stage at least once;
+- absolute unique number of users who reached this stage at least once;
-- conversion rate from the first stage (`% of initial`);
+- conversion rate from the first stage (% of initial); and
-- conversion rate from the previous stage (`% of previous`).
+- conversion rate from the previous stage (% of previous).

 .. code-block:: python

-    stream.funnel(stages = ['catalog', 'cart', 'payment_done']);
+    stream.funnel(stages=['catalog', 'cart', 'payment_done'])

 .. raw:: html